kkl5524/savr-ai/README.md

 ---

 ## Common issues

+**`source setup.sh` says permission denied**
+Run `chmod +x setup.sh` first to make the script executable, then run `source setup.sh` again.

+**Python scripts fail with ModuleNotFoundError**
+The virtual environment may not be active.
+Run `source .venv/bin/activate` to reactivate it, then retry the script.

 **Port forwarding notification doesn't appear in Codespaces** Click the **Ports** tab at the bottom of the Codespaces editor, find port 8888, and click the globe icon to open it in a browser.